 - Apply the MHFA Action Plan to relevant scenarios

-- Discuss and reflect 'a where to from now' in using mental health first aid skills
+- Discuss and reflect 'a where to from now' in using mental

 - Develop a self-care plan to maintain good mental health.